-That being said, it is HOT RIGHT NOW and nights are proving to be particularly sticky.
+That being said, it is HOT RIGHT NOW, in fact it's the hottest it's ever been right now, and nights are proving to be particularly sticky.
 And, so every night I create a fan tornado and pray to make it to morning.
 Dramatic as that may sound, if you're someone who already has trouble sleeping, trying to do it when it's sweltering hot makes it all the more frustrating, and there's a scientific explanation why.

 "Temperature is quite important for your ability to sleep, and that's an underestimated factor," says Matthew Ebben, PhD, assistant professor in the Department of Neurology and Neuroscience at NYP/Weill Cornell Center for Sleep Medicine.
 "Part of your biological rhythms include a cooling of your body as you're sleeping during the night," Dr. Ebben says.

 Hot temperatures inhibit your body's ability to cool off during sleep like it wants to.
 "Exposure to high heat loads at night — particularly if there's high humidity — can significantly reduce the rate at which heat is released from the body," says Scott Hollingshaus, MD, clinical instructor of sleep medicine at the University of Utah's Sleep Wake Center.
 So, it might take you longer to fall asleep if it's too hot.
 High temperatures can also induce a stress response in your body that can disrupt your sleep, he says.
 A cool room, on the other hand, facilitates this temperature drop nicely, he says.